 A few days ago, Ibrahim’s mother was cooking soup over an open fire in their tent whilst Ali and Ibrahim were out playing.
 They darted quickly between the lean-tos and tents in the blistering heat.
 All his life, Ali had been faster than Ibrahim, but as Ibrahim got older, he was catching up.
-Their mother called, she got angry easily these days and they didn’t want to agitate her.
+Their mother called, she got angry quickly these days and they didn’t want to agitate her.
 As they raced back towards the tent, Ibrahim was winning.
-Ali picked up a rock and called Ibrahim’s name just as he entered the tent and Ibrahim looked back as Ali threw it.
+Ali picked up a rock and called Ibrahim’s name just as he entered the tent, and Ibrahim looked back as Ali threw it.
 Ibrahim continued into the tent at full speed to avoid the rock, tripped over his baby sister and fell into the fire, knocking the boiling pot over his legs.
-The screaming made Ali unable to go into the tent and he ran and hid.
-Their mother pulled Ibrahim out of the fire and rolled him on the ground, but it was too late to prevent burns to both of his legs.
+The screaming made Ali unable to enter the tent, and he ran and hid.
+Their mother pulled Ibrahim out of the fire and rolled him onto the ground, but it was too late to prevent burns to both legs.
 They didn’t have any water to waste for first aid.
 Other members of the community came running as Ibrahim carried on screaming.
 People put some money together to access one of the only nurses available in the camp.
 It costs USD$1 to see the nurse, with any treatment costing more.
 Even so, there are very limited supplies available.

 Ibrahim was able to have his legs dressed once and was given one paracetamol tablet.
 He lies at home now, no one has taken the dressings down; no one knows how bad the burns are.
 No one took any pictures.
 No one posted it on social media.
 No one outside the Berm knows anything about it.
 Ali and his mother are crippled with guilt, like this is their fault.
 Ibrahim’s story is apocryphal and I must underline that.
 But with 80,000 people living the way they are in the Berm, stories like this are happening, we just don’t know about them.
 We accept this is a very complex political situation, but there is a moral imperative for Médecins Sans Frontières to be granted access to this population.
 But we also need access to give the world another glimpse of Syria, to build the outrage, to get to the tipping point to change.